Queen Anne High School, Dunfermline

 Queen Anne High School is a large secondary school in the city of Dunfermline in Fife.
 It is named for Anne of Denmark, the queen of James VI, whose former home was the school's original location.

 In the 1930s it moved to the former Dunfermline High School building that lay to the north of Priory Lane.
 In the 1950s it moved again to a new campus at Broomhead, just to the south of its current location.
 In August 2003 it moved yet again 200 yards to the north, next to and encroaching upon the village of Wellwood.

 In July 2014 the school was awarded the TES International Schools Award.

 Structure

-The school is divided into three houses, Abbey, Bruce, and Carnegie (named after Dunfermline Abbey, Robert the Bruce and Andrew Carnegie).
+The school (which is the second largest in Fife), is divided into three houses, Abbey, Bruce, and Carnegie (named after Dunfermline Abbey, Robert the Bruce and Andrew Carnegie).
 Former school houses which are no longer used include Denmark, Erskine and Fordell.
 Each house has a guidance team who are responsible for the pastoral care of the group of pupils who have been assigned to that particular house.
-As of 2016, the school's senior leadership team is as follows:
+As of 2016, the school's Rector is Mrs A Robertson.